polyaxon/polyaxon/sdks/js/http_client/v1/docs/RunsV1Api.md

 var owner = "owner_example"; // String | Owner of the namespace

-var project = "project_example"; // String | Project where the experiement will be assigned
+var project = "project_example"; // String | Project where the run will be assigned

 var run_uuid = "run_uuid_example"; // String | UUID